chtoucas/Abc.Maybe/README.md

   * [More](#more)
   * [Samples](#samples)

-An option type, aka maybe type (a better fit for what we use it for), is like a box containing a value or no value at all.
+An option type, aka a maybe type (a better fit for what we use it for), is like a box containing a value or no value at all.

 (TODO: _improve what follows_)